 Olivia Geneus, Co-Founder

 Olivia Geneus is a Ph.D.
 Candidate in Physical Chemistry and an Arthur A. Schomburg Fellow at State University of New York, Buffalo.
 Her research focuses on using Nanotechnology for biological applications.
 She is working on a Nanomedicine theranostic agent that images and targets glioblastoma hypoxic tumors.
 She holds a dual Bachelor of Science degree in Physics, and in Public Health from the University of Massachusetts, Amherst.
-Olivia is a Partner & Chief Chemical Officer at Mergen Research, LLC; a scientific consulting firm.
 Olivia remains passionate in helping underrepresented high school and undergraduate students transition into their undergraduate and graduate academic careers.
 As a STEM diversity advocate, her goal is to reduce the cold climate that marginalized groups constantly face in scientific fields.
 As a graduate student, Olivia co-founded the Graduate Student of Color (GSC) graduate club; a sustainable institutional organization that supports graduate students of color throughout their academic and professional career.
 She also founded a research mentoring program for undergraduate students of color to gain laboratory and research experience at the graduate level.
-Furthermore, Olivia is an ambassador and a member of the planning council for STEMNoire; a research conference and holistic wellness retreat for Black Women in STEM.
-Olivia is from Boston, MA.
-She appreciates the outdoors, nature, and photography.
-Additionally, Olivia is a fitness coach and founder of OGANICS; a fitness and wellness program.
+Furthermore, Olivia Chair of the research team for STEMNoire; a research conference and holistic wellness retreat for Black Women in STEM.

 Jarriaun D. Streets, M.S, Co-Founder